How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 Why Hire An Attorney?
 Can’t I Do This on My Own?

 An analogous situation would be a criminal defendant representing themselves in criminal court.
 Can they do so?
-Of course they can.
+Of course, they can.
 Would any criminal defense attorney recommend that?
 Heck no!
 They’ve seen defendants representing themselves railroaded by prosecutors every chance they get.
 Thus, if you can afford representation, it is highly recommended that you retain an experienced content removal lawyer.

 Moreover, as we take our cases on a contingency basis, our office can and oftentimes will decline to represent an individual who worked with another removal service or attorney or who tried to attempt removal themselves before retaining our services.
 We do this because it is usually impossible for us to correct any harm that was previously done in these cases.